DictConst

 Overview¶

-Block outputs a predefined dictionary (object) that is configured when the Block is set up.
+The DictConst Block outputs a predefined dictionary (object) that is configured when the Block is set up.
 This Block is useful for providing static data structures, configuration objects, or default values in your workflows.
 The dictionary is specified in the Block's configuration and remains constant throughout execution.

 Description¶